novelsaga/novelsaga/test-workspace/test.md

-# NovelFlow Test Document
+# NovelSaga Test Document

-This is a markdown file for testing NovelFlow LSP.
+This is a markdown file for testing NovelSaga LSP.

 Try typing:
 - hel (should show "hello" completion)